On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Materials and methods

 \subsection{Flow control and dimensionless groups}

-The fluids were driven into the channels with a neMESYS low pressure syringe pump of 14:1 gear ratio (CETONI GmbH).
+The fluids were driven into the channels with a neMESYS low-pressure syringe pump of 14:1 gear ratio (CETONI GmbH).
 A \mbox{5 ml} Hamilton\textsuperscript{\textregistered} Gastight syringe was used for most of the measurements (for lower-flow-rate measurements, namely for distilled water streak imaging, a 2.5 and a 0.1 \mbox{ml} syringes were employed), ensuring pulsation-free dosing.
 The syringe was connected to the inlet of the channel through flexible Tygon\textsuperscript{\textregistered} tubing and a stainless steel precision tip, Nordson Corporation.
-The outlet of the channel was left open and all existing air bubbles were removed from the pressure taps.
+The outlet of the channel was left open.
+All existing air bubbles were removed from the pressure taps, which were sealed as pressure measurements were outside this work's scope.

 Our flow regimes were defined by the Weissenberg number, \mbox{$100\leq Wi = \lambda U/R\leq500$}, from which we could compute the mean channel velocity, \mbox{$U$}, leading us to the flow rate, \mbox{$Q = 2L_\mathrm{c} H U$}, and to the Reynolds number, \mbox{$Re = \rho U R/\eta_0 < 1$}.
-Additionally, we computed the elasticity number (representing the ratio between elastic and viscous forces), \mbox{$El = Wi/Re = 620$ and $30323$}, for PEO4 and PEO8, respectively.
+Additionally, we computed the elasticity number (representing the ratio between elastic and inertial forces), \mbox{$El = Wi/Re = 620$ and $30323$}, for PEO4 and PEO8, respectively.
 The viscoelastic Mach number, \mbox{$Ma = \sqrt{WiRe}$}, was also computed.